Frontiers contributes to the shaping of Research & Innovation in Europe

-- Design the EU R&I programme for greater impact
+- Design the EU R&I program for greater impact

 - Better capture and communicate impact

-During this session, Maintaining World Class Scientific Excellence, Frontiers CEO, Kamila Markram, proposed two key messages for consideration by the European Commission in the next framework programme:
+During this session, Maintaining World Class Scientific Excellence, Frontiers CEO, Kamila Markram, proposed two key messages for consideration by the European Commission in the next framework program:

 - A common vision